 The most popular tourist destination countries of Europe include France, Spain, Italy, Greece, Switzerland, Germany, Ireland, Scotland and the United Kingdom.
 Although, some of the lesser traveled countries such as Sweden, Norway, Portugal, Netherlands and Belgium hold priceless historical and natural treasures that are not to be missed.

 The most unique feature of Europe is the proximity of all of its countries.
 For example, France is bordered by Spain, Belgium, Germany, Switzerland and Italy.
 You can easily hop on a plane, or even better, ride the rail to any of these countries in a short period of time.
-Going from one country to another provides an instant feeling of change.
-Nowhere else in the world can you see so many different cultures, ecosystems, natural and man-made beauty all in one relatively small area.
+Going from one country to another, or even from one region to another, provides an instant feeling of change.
+Nowhere else in the world can you see so many different cultures, ecosystems, natural and man-made beauty all in one relatively small area or even within one country.
 Many European countries are home to the most cultured of all civilizations.
 Europeans live their lives full of tradition through their architecture, their arts, their history and the nature that surrounds them.

 Each individual has their own personal reasons for the countries they choose to visit while in Europe.
-Some want to see Paris, France for the famous Eiffel Tower, the Louvre and the street-side cafes.
-Others may want to visit Germany for the bratwurst, beer and beautiful countryside.
-Yet others will want to see Italy for Rome, Venice or Vatican City and the authentic Italian cooking.
+Some want to see Paris, France, for the famous Eiffel Tower, the Louvre and the street-side cafes.
+Others may want to visit Germany for the wide variety of sausages, breads, beer and beautiful countryside.
+Yet others will want to see Italy for Rome, Venice or Vatican City.
 After doing your own research of Europe, you will find you are drawn to certain countries, regions and cities for your own reasons.